DelaneyLekeanyi/Learning_node.js/README.md

         -the res.writehead  sets the HTTP response header.
 It specifies a status code of 200, which means "OK", and sets the Content-Type to text/html, indicating that the response will be in HTML format.
         Line 12: res.write(Hello WorldThe date and time are currently: ${dt.custom()});

+# fs - File system
+    -This module allows us to work with files on our computer -With this we can
+     i-create new files fs.readfile, fs.appendFile, fs.open, fs.writeFile.
+     ii-Read existing files
+     iii-update existing files fs.rename, fs.unlink, fs.appendFile, fs.writeFile
+     iv-delete existing files fs.unlink